PutinCoinPUT/putexplorer/README.md

 ### Premium Support

 All code in this project is open source and available free-of-charge under the BSD-3-Clause license.
-If you require assistance setting up an explorer for your coin, or are interested in hiring a developer to incorporate custom changes for your explorer, you may contact the developer using the links below:
+If you require assistance setting up an explorer for your coin, or are interested in hiring a developer to incorporate custom changes for your explorer, you may contact the developer using the link below:

 <div align="center">
-<a href="mailto:support@putincoin.org"><strong>mailto:support@putincoin.org</strong></a>
+<a href="mailto:support@putincoin.org"><strong>support@putincoin.org</strong></a>
 </div>

 Table of Contents